ocaml/dune/doc/jbuild.rst

 - cut dependencies and/or speed up the build in release mode: we use the file in the source tree rather than re-generate it
 - support bootstrap cycles
+- simplify the review when the generated code is easier to review than the generator

 How jbuilder interprets promotions can be controlled using the ``--promote`` command line argument.
 The following behaviors are